Cybourgeoisie/dcr-stake-prices/README.md

 ## Reporting Requests, Bugs & Issues

 Feel free to add issues to the repository as necessary.
 If you want to get my attention quicker, you can ping me directly on Twitter: [@cybourgeoisie](https://twitter.com/cybourgeoisie).

+## Decred Observer

+This project is provided by the same developer behind the [Decred Observer](https://dcr.observer), a Decred wallet explorer.

 ## Donations